A larger-than-life President Barack Obama became a presidential pitchman Wednesday on a Times Square billboard that used his photo without permission.

 Blossom said he can't recall any previous president being used in this way to pitch a product.

-Weatherproof did not immediately respond to requests for comment about the White House request to remove the ad.
-Earlier Wednesday, Stollmack had said he wasn't concerned about the president's response and thought the White House should congratulate his company on making Obama look so good.
+But Stollmack isn't concerned about the president's response.
+In fact, he says, he thinks the White House should congratulate his company on making Obama look so good.

 "We did this in good faith," Stollmack said.
 "This is an image that we thought would enhance the president of the United States."